 For Domain Implications for this domain People with mental illness can feel intimidated or anxious in public toilet settings.
 People with gastro-intestinal disabilities may require frequent or extended toilet visits.
 People with hidden disabilities, as well as people with temporary ailments, may need to take medication using public toilet facilities.
-A person wheeling a pram Information about toilets Information about any toilets that have existing accessibility limitations.
-Positioning, design of new toilets and upgrading of existing toilets and designation of stalls.
-Consider the needs of people wheeling prams in the layout of toilets Selecting location of new toilets, number of stalls and upgrade priority of existing toilets Ensure a continuous accessible path of travel can be provided from the surrounding area
+Information about toilets Information about any toilets that have existing accessibility limitations.
+A person wheeling a pram Positioning, design of new toilets and upgrading of existing toilets and designation of stalls.
+Consider the needs of people wheeling prams in the layout of toilets Selecting location of new toilets, number of stalls and upgrade priority of existing toilets Ensure a continuous accessible path of travel can be provided from the surrounding area A person who is a carer Positioning, design of new toilets and upgrading of existing toilets and designation of stalls.
+Consider the needs of carers (including of children) who might themselves have a disability